 After moving out of NYC years ago, it felt like my food world would end.
 Yes it does sound a bit dramatic, but really in NYC you can get whatever the hell you’re craving and most of the time it’s freaking delicious.
 Even where we lived in Colorado Springs, there weren’t that many great places to eat in a city of that size.
 Driving an hour or more north for better options was fun, but got a little exhausting and expensive.

 I’ve learned over the years (mostly reluctantly at first) to rely on my skills in the kitchen and to continuously hone them and my palate.
 I don’t really care for the popularity of things or “the next best thing”.
 In my mind, somebody has already done what you think you created first.
 You can just put a twist on it, to make it more of your own.
 It’s okay to mess something up and try again.
 It feels good when you “perfect” a recipe and it becomes your favorite.
 Each cook has their strengths in the kitchen.
 That’s what’s great about cooking, you can find what you do love doing most and go crazy with it.

-It’s important for me to sit down with my husband for dinner and catch up with what we did during the day.
+It’s important for me to sit down with D for dinner and catch up with what we did during the day.
 Sometimes when the food is just really good, we sit and eat and silence for a little while and that’s okay.
 We’ll have the luxury of actually being able to have dinner together nearly every night for the next couple of years or so, which has been rare in our eight going on nine years of marriage.
 What matters most is that we’re together, without any distractions, at our dining table at dinner.
 That’s my favorite part about cooking at home.